KP solitons and total positivity for the Grassmannian: A construction for asymptotic contour plots

 \begin{proof} The proof of the first part of the theorem is straightforward.
 Note that for any value of $\bar{y}$, there is an $\bar{x}$ sufficiently large such that

 This proves the existence of the subset $\mathcal{R}$, where every dominant exponential $E_J$ has the property that $1\in J$.
-Therefore the contour plot within $\mathcal{R}$ depends only on the information of $\mathcal{M'}$, and hence coincides with $\CC_{-\infty}(\mathcal{M'})$.
-(More specifically, the positions of points and line-solitons are identical, and each region label is identical to the one from $\CC_{-\infty}(\mathcal{M'})$ except that a $1$ is added to the index set.)
+Therefore the asymptotic contour plot within $\mathcal{R}$ depends only on the information of $\mathcal{M'}$, and hence coincides with $\CC_{-}(\mathcal{M'})$.
+(More specifically, the positions of points and line-solitons are identical, and each region label is identical to the one from $\CC_{-}(\mathcal{M'})$ except that a $1$ is added to the index set.)

-What is less obvious is that essentially every region of $\CC_{-\infty}(\mathcal{M'})$ -- that is, every region incident to at least one trivalent vertex -- also corresponds to a region of $\CC_{-\infty}(\mathcal{M})$.
-For this we need Lemma \ref{dominant}.
+We have now shown that $\mathcal{R}$ exists, but do not yet have any information about how large it is.
+What we'll show next is that $\mathcal{R}$ contains ``most" of $\CC_{-}(\mathcal{M'})$.
+More specifically, every region of $\CC_{-}(\mathcal{M'})$ which is incident to at least one trivalent vertex also corresponds to a region of $\CC_{-}(\mathcal{M})$.\footnote{In theory $\CC_{-}(\mathcal{M'})$ could e.g. have an unbounded region incident to an $X$-crossing but not incident to any trivalent vertices, which does not correspond to a region in $\CC_{-}(\mathcal{M})$.} For this we need Lemma \ref{dominant}.